crytic/building-secure-contracts/program-analysis/echidna/advanced/optimization_mode.md

 ```

-The resulting max value is not unique, running in longer campaign will likely result in a larger value.
+The resulting max value is not unique; running a longer campaign will likely yield a larger value.

-Regarding the command line, the optimization mode is enabled using `--test-mode optimization`. additionally, we included the following tweaks:
+Regarding the command line, optimization mode is enabled using `--test-mode optimization`.
+Additionally, we included the following tweaks:

-1. Use only one transaction (we know that the function is stateless)
+1. Use only one transaction (as we know the function is stateless).
-2. Use a large shrink limit in order to obtain a better value during the minimization of the complexity of the input.
+2. Use a large shrink limit to obtain a better value during input complexity minimization.

-Every time Echidna is executed using the corpus directory, the last input that produces the maximum value should be re-used from the `reproducers` directory:
+Each time Echidna is executed using the corpus directory, the last input producing the maximum value should be reused from the `reproducers` directory:

 ```
 echidna opt.sol --test-mode optimization --test-limit 100000 --seq-len 1 --corpus-dir corpus --shrink-limit 50000